thomasjerryarackal/programme_for_beginners_in-hackoctober/README.md

 # programme_for_beginners_in-hackoctober

-program for flutter app .
+program for shortest job first scheduling. in c program.